 Leaving the rocky outcrops you enter into a world of deep canyons, all part of the journey to get deep into the Gobi Desert.

 It almost feels like you are entering through a secret gateway into another world.

-In this canyon there is ice year round, as the sun does not reach it long enough to melt, and the cold night temperatures (even in summer) keep it frozen.
+In this canyon there is ice year round as the sun does not reach it long enough to melt it, and the cold night temperatures (even in summer) keep it frozen.

-Staying with these nomads in their tent they showed the utmost hospitality that’s common there.
-The entire time in the Gobi Desert was spent sleeping with different nomad families, and is much better than using your own tent.
+The entire time in the Gobi Desert was spent sleeping with different nomad families and is much better than using your own tent.

 You will get the real Mongolian experience.